discountmate/dm_app/README.md

 # DiscountMate Appication

-DiscountMate(DM) is designed to assist consumers(households) save hundreds of dollars in their groccery shopping.
+DiscountMate(DM) is designed to assist consumers(households) save hundreds of dollars in their grocery shopping.
 DM will give customers access to information about discounts from different retailers.
 Additionally, DM will predict future discounts on items.
 The application will use OCR technology to collect data from consumer receipts and apply machine learning methods to predict the discount patterns.
 Short term goal is to develop an application with must have features.
 Long term goal is to explore and include more features by utilizing the consumer database that is being created.